Domestic Dreamboat

 Instructions

-• Whisk together the flour, cocoa and salt in a medium bowl.
+2. Whisk together 1 cup all purpose flour, ⅓ cup cocoa powder, and 1 teaspoon kosher salt in a medium bowl.
 Set aside.
-Add the butter and sugar to the bowl of a stand mixer (or use a large bowl and hand mixer).
-Beat over medium high heat until fluffy and well mixed.
+Add 1 cup (2 sticks) unsalted butter and 2 cups granulated sugar to the bowl of a stand mixer (or use a large bowl and hand mixer).
+Beat on medium-high speed until fluffy and well-mixed.

-• Add the eggs, one at a time, and the vanilla.
-Continue beating at medium high speed until light and fluffy.
+3. Add 4 large eggs, one at a time, and 1 teaspoon vanilla extract.
+Continue beating at medium-high speed until light and fluffy.
 Add the flour mixture and mix at low speed until combined.

-• Using a spatula, spread the batter into the prepared pan.
+4. Using a spatula, spread the batter into the prepared pan.
 Bake for about 25 minutes, or until a toothpick inserted into the center comes out with only a few crumbs clinging on.
-Spread the marshmallows over the top (you want an even single layer of marshmallows - you may have some left over) and put back into the oven until the marshmallows are puffy and melted, about 3-5 minutes.
+Spread 200 g (7oz) mini marshmallows over the top (you want an even single layer of marshmallows - you may have some left over) and put back into the oven until the marshmallows are puffy and melted, about 3-5 minutes.

-• Add a small amount of water (1-2 inches) to a small to medium saucepan and bring to a boil.
+5. Add a small amount of water (1-2 inches) to a small to medium saucepan and bring to a boil.
 Fit a glass or stainless steel bowl into the pot so that it rests on top, not touching the water inside, making a double boiler (see note).
 Reduce the heat to medium low so that the water is just simmering.
-Add the chocolate chips and peanut butter to the bowl, and stir until completely melted.
-Remove from heat and stir in the crisp rice cereal.
+Add 2 cups chocolate chips and 1 cup peanut butter to the bowl, and stir until completely melted.
+Remove from heat and stir in 2 cups crisp rice cereal.

-• Very carefully spread the chocolate mixture over the marshmallows (you want to avoid mixing the two layers or squishing the marshmallows).
+6. Very carefully spread the chocolate mixture over the marshmallows (you want to avoid mixing the two layers or squishing the marshmallows).
 Refrigerate just until set.
 Cut into small squares (they are easiest to cut at room temperature) and serve, or store in airtight containers or bags until ready to serve.
-(They freeze well)

 Notes